 Meguiar’s makes our list again with their Ultimate Wash and Wax.
 If you’re not willing to spend some time finding a wax you like, then this synthetic wash might be exactly what you need to ensure that your vehicle is utterly gleaming each time you finish washing it.

-Using some polymer behind to act as a wax coating, it also cleans super well when you get down to it.
+Using some polymer behind to act as a wax coating, it also cleans super well when you get down to it, although not as well as the Gold Class cleaner that ended up being our reviewers’ favorite.

 If you want something to make sure that you don’t have to stop and wax your vehicle each time you’re done washing, then you’ve found it with Meguiar’s Ultimate Wash and Wax.